-We would like to give you an up-to-date overview of the Corona virus situation in Turkey.
-You will find below an analysis of the economic situation with the background of the Corona crisis and current developments on the Turkish real estate market.
+We would like to give you an up-to-date overview of the Coronavirus situation in Turkey.
+You will find below an analysis of the economic situation with the background of the Corona crisis and current developments in the Turkish real estate market.

 Table of Contents - What is the impact of the Corona crisis on the Turkish real estate market?

 - Current status of corona in Turkey

 - Buying property in Turkey despite travel restrictions?